Cristo Blanco Cusco Peru

 Visiting the Cristo Blanco Statue: One of the Best Views of Cusco

 High on top of a hill overlooking the city of Cusco is the statue of Cristo Blanco.
 The statue depicts Jesus Christ with outstretched hands.
-Walking the short trail from Sacsayhuaman to Cristo Blanco is a must-see experience while you’re in Cusco.
+We walked a short trail from Sacsayhuaman to Cristo Blanco, and we thought it was a must-see experience while in Cusco.
+We thought that the statute itself wasn’t all that big, but we really liked the view from the hilltop!

-We didn’t realize that the Cristo Blanco statue was right next to Sacsayhuaman, and we were really glad we were able to combine both visits in the same day.
+We realized that the Cristo Blanco statue was right next to Sacsayhuaman, and we were really glad we were able to combine both visits in the same day.

 It’s very easy to reach Cristo Blanco while in Cusco.
 There are two primary options for reaching the ruins from downtown Cusco.
 You can walk to Cristo Blanco, or you can take a taxi